BMS Vs. Janssen: Which Company Will Dominate The Multiple Myeloma Treatment Market This Decade?

 Summary

-Janssen obtained regulatory approval for its BCMA x CD3 bispecific antibody, TECVAYLI, for treating multiple myeloma in 2022.
+Janssen obtained regulatory approval in 2022 for its BCMA x CD3 bispecific antibody, TECVAYLI, for treating multiple myeloma and for CARVYKTI in 2024 for adult patients with relapsed or refractory multiple myeloma who have undergone at least one prior therapy.
 This addition expands the array of therapies accessible for this type of blood cancer.
-Janssen has reinforced its position as a leading player in the area of multiple myeloma, standing alongside Bristol Myers Squibb, with the market debut of TECVAYLI and the recent approval of TALVEY, in addition to their current drugs like DARZALEX and CARVYKTI.
+Janssen has reinforced its position as a leading player in the area of multiple myeloma, standing alongside Bristol Myers Squibb, with the market debut of TECVAYLI and the recent approval of TALVEY, in addition to their current drugs like DARZALEX.
 BMS’s another breakthrough in the multiple myeloma category is CELMoDs, which are not likely to receive regulatory approval anytime soon.
 With REVLIMID’s generic entry and POMALYST’s patent expiring soon, BMS has one CAR-T that might help retain the company among the top key players in multiple myeloma.
 However, we anticipate Janssen to be the next leader in the multiple myeloma treatment space.